What is Ethical Decision-Making?

 - The company recognizes its debt to the public.

 Character-Based Decision-Making Model

 The character-based decision-making model was developed by researchers at the Josephson Institute of Ethics.
 It provides a framework that can be used to decide whether a decision is morally and ethically sound.

 - The Golden Rule – “Help when you can and avoid harm when you can.”

 - Ethical principles are morally superior to non-ethical principles and should be used as a guide for all decisions.
 The company should violate an ethical principle if it means it can promote a greater ethical principle.
-However, it is an extremely subtle rule and can be abused.
-In general, the company should make a decision that promotes the greatest amount of moral justness.
+However, this is an extremely subtle rule and can be abused.
+In general, the company should make decisions that promote the greatest amount of moral justness.